havefish/bunnymq/README.md

 3. `serializer` defaults to `pickle` module.
 This can be any object that implements the interface `dumps` and `loads`.
 Hence `json` module will also work out of the box.
 3. Any keyword arguments that `pika.ConnectionParameters` takes _except_ the parameter `credentials`.

+> This library works with the default exchange

 Producing to the queue has one interface, the `put` method.
 However, there are multiple interfaces available for consumers